choicebuilds/BumWatch/README.md

 # BumWatch

 THIS WATCH CONSISTS ENTIRELY OF BREAKOUT BOARDS AND IN-HOUSE FABRICATED PCBs.
-Easier place to start (if that's what you want), but it's not the final version.
-See the final product here: Github coming soon (private atm)
+I was unable to make this version work on a PCB due to voltage regulator issues.
+If you plan on replicating this project, please do yourself a favor and add a functional buck converter.
+I created a significantly improved version, see the final product here: will add Github link once done

 ## Introduction